k8s-platform-hub/hello-react-native/conf/README.md

 # conf

-This directory holds configuration for clusters added to this Hasura project.
-The configuration is templated and used for managing multiple clusters.

-Templates are written in [pongo2](https://github.com/flosch/pongo2), a Django-syntax like templating-language.

-A cluster in a hasura project is a kubernetes cluster with Hasura platform installed on it.
-The configuration that defines a cluster is derived by compiling the info present in this directory.
-Each file describes a particular part of the configuration.
+This directory has the configuration to deploy your project on any Hasura cluster.
+With the secrets (like API keys, client secrets) and this configuration, you can deploy the project on any Hasura cluster.

+The configuration is templated so that it can be seamlessly used across multiple clusters.
+Templating also helps with the management of different kinds of clusters, for example you may have a dev, staging and production clusters where the configuration might differ slightly.
+The templates are written in [pongo2](https://github.com/flosch/pongo2), a jinja like templating language.

-While rendering the template, a context variable called `cluster` will be available.
+A context variable called `cluster` is available to be used in the templates.
 This is an extension of the cluster object present in `clusters.yaml` file.
 Apart from the keys present in `clusters.yaml`, a key called `metadata` with some cluster specific information will be present.

 If you need to add your own variables, you can add them under the `data` key in `clusters.yaml` and this will be available as `cluster.data`